 Clearly, organisations need a sound data backup plan to protect their cloud data.
 A good backup and recovery strategy can save many hours of time, thousands of dollars and potentially prevent bankruptcy.

 Third-party tools for backup and recovery of SaaS data can keep information safe and ready for recovery at all times.
 Compared to SaaS native backup functions, third-party tools have improved flexibility and functions.
 They allow organisations to back up SaaS applications for each account, using a trusted cloud provider; manage backups easily from a single dashboard; avoid downtime for users; spend less time managing backups and recovery; and gain fast insight into the types of data backed up.

 Most SaaS users believe their data is protected by the service provider.
 But the service level agreements (SLAs) for most cloud applications indicate that the service provider bears little or no responsibility for data that is lost and has not been backed up.

-SLAs typically cover the common causes of application downtime, but these refer to downtime in the cloud data centre, not what happens on the user’s computer.
+SLAs typically cover the common causes of application downtime, but these refer to downtime in the cloud data center, not what happens on the user's computer.
 Once a user changes an object and closes the application, there is little a provider can do to restore the original object.

 This is because cloud applications providers provide just that – cloud applications.
 They are not in the backup and disaster recovery business and most of them have no plans to be.